phoniks2k/pxlya/README.md

 Interval is the time in minutes between incremential backups.
 If interval is undefined, it will just make one backup and then exit.
 If command is defined, it will be executed after every backup (just one command, with no arguments, like "dosomething.sh"), this is useful for synchronisation with a storage server i.e..
 Look into utils/backupServer for some scripts and info on how to run it.

 You can run it with pm2, just like pixelplanet.
-An example ecosystem-backup.example.yml file will be located in the build directory.
+An example ecosystem-backup.example.yml file will be located in the dist directory.

 Note:
 - You do not have to run backups or historical view, it's optional.